I’ve shared on my blogs a few times about my involvement in helping out with a charity called the Hamilton Basket Brigade.

 Now onto this week’s blog post –

 A while ago I wrote a blog post about the eligibility to deduct home office expense for small business owners, real estate investors and realtors.
-Particularly those who are looking at using places like office monster to get their furniture and supplies.

 In the same blog post, I caution real estate investors who would like to deduct home office expense against their rental income.